ENDeavor24/secondsem-assignments/README.md

 # secondsem-assignments
-this is a repository for elab practice programs
+this is a repository for all 300 elab practice programs